Integrated Cargo System

 There are a number of steps involved in accessing the ICS for the first time.
-Clients must first decide on a method of communication with Customs.
+Clients must first decide on a method of communication with us.

 About Digital Certificates

-Clients who intend to communicate electronically with Customs through the ICS must purchase one or more digital certificates.
+Clients who intend to communicate electronically with us through the ICS must purchase one or more digital certificates.

 ICS terms and acronyms